 \subsection{Probabilistic tools.}

 We are going to collect here a handful of probabilistic tools which are going to be useful along the article.
 A good reference for these results is \cite{broise}.

-Most of the probabilistic results in dynamical systems (large deviation, central limit theorem) assumes the observable $\psi$ is quite regular: usual regularity assumptions are either Holder continuity or bounded variation.
-Fix $f \in Mk+BD$.
-We are interested in $\mathcal{P}^0$-measurable observables with integer values which do not have such properties.
-Fortunally this is almost true: Denote by $ \mathcal{O}(f)$ the class of $\mathcal{P}^0$-measurable functions $\psi\colon I \rightarrow \mathbb{Z}$ so that \begin{itemize} \item[ ] \ \item[-] $\psi \in L^2(\mu)$,\\
+Most of the probabilistic results in dynamical systems (large deviation, central limit theorem) assumes the observables is quite regular: usual regularity assumptions are either Holder continuity or bounded variation.
+Fix $(f,\psi) \in On+ sBD+Ra+Rb+GD$.
+Then $f$ has a unique absolutely continuous invariant probability $\mu$.
+Moreover this invariant measure is ergodic (see \cite[page 29]{broise}).
+We are interested in $\mathcal{P}^0$-measurable observables with integer values which do not have such regularity.
+Fortunately this is almost true: Denote by $ \mathcal{O}(f)$ the class of $\mathcal{P}^0$-measurable functions $\phi\colon I \rightarrow \mathbb{Z}$ so that \begin{itemize} \item[ ] \ \item[-] $\phi \in L^2(\mu)$,\\

-\item[-] If $P$ denotes the Perron-Frobenius-Ruelle operator of $f$, then $P\psi$ has bounded variation.\\
+\item[-] If $P$ denotes the Perron-Frobenius-Ruelle operator of $f$, then $P\phi$ has bounded variation.\\